-- Calls of reported, threatened, imminent or ongoing domestic violence and the violation (a) of any court order are of extreme importance and should be considered among the highest response priorities.
-This includes incomplete 9-1-1 calls. - (b) When practicable, deputies should obtain and document statements from the victim, the suspect and any witnesses, including children, in or around the household or location of occurrence. - Deputies should list the full name and date of birth (and school if available) of each (c) child who was present in the household at the time of the offense.
+- (a) Calls of reported, threatened, imminent, or ongoing domestic violence and the violation of any court order are of extreme importance and should be considered among the highest response priorities.
+This includes incomplete 9-1-1 calls. - (b) When practicable, deputies should obtain and document statements from the victim, the suspect, and any witnesses, including children, in or around the household or location of occurrence. - (c) Deputies should list the full name and date of birth (and school if available) of each child who was present in the household at the time of the offense.
 The names of other children who may not have been in the house at that particular time should also be obtained for follow-up.

 - (d) When practicable and legally permitted, video or audio record all significant statements and observations. - (e) All injuries should be photographed, regardless of severity, taking care to preserve the victim's personal privacy.
 Where practicable, photographs should be taken by a person of the same sex.
-Victims whose injuries are not visible at the time of the incident should be asked to contact the Investigations in the event that the injuries later become visible. - (f) Deputies should request that the victim complete and sign an authorization for release of medical records related to the incident when applicable. - (g) If the suspect is no longer at the scene, deputies should make reasonable efforts to locate the suspect to further the investigation, provide the suspect with an opportunity to make a statement and make an arrest or seek an arrest warrant if appropriate. - (h) Seize any firearms or other dangerous weapons in the home, if appropriate and legally permitted, for safekeeping or as evidence.
-If the domestic violence involved threats of bodily harm, any firearm discovered in plain view or pursuant to consent or other lawful search must be taken into temporary custody (Penal Code § 18250). - (i) When completing an incident or arrest report for violation of a court order, deputies should include specific information that establishes that the offender has been served, including the date the offender was served, the name of the agency that served the order and the provision of the order that the subject is alleged to have violated.
+Victims whose injuries are not visible at the time of the incident should be asked to contact the Investigations in the event that the injuries later become visible. - (f) Deputies should request that the victim complete and sign an authorization for release of medical records related to the incident when applicable. - (g) If the suspect is no longer at the scene, deputies should make reasonable efforts to locate the suspect to further the investigation, provide the suspect with an opportunity to make a statement, and make an arrest or seek an arrest warrant if appropriate. - (h) Seize any firearms or other dangerous weapons in the home, if appropriate and legally permitted, for safekeeping or as evidence.
+If the domestic violence involved threats of bodily harm, any firearm discovered in plain view or pursuant to consent or other lawful search must be taken into temporary custody (Penal Code § 18250). - (i) When completing an incident or arrest report for violation of a court order, deputies should include specific information that establishes that the offender has been served, including the date the offender was served, the name of the agency that served the order, and the provision of the order that the subject is alleged to have violated.
 When reasonably available, the arresting deputy should attach a copy of the order to the incident or arrest report. - (j) Deputies should take appropriate enforcement action when there is probable cause to believe an offense has occurred.
 Factors that should not be used as sole justification for declining to take enforcement action include: - 1.
-Marital status of suspect and victim. - 2.
-Whether the suspect lives on the premises with the victim. - 3.
-Claims by the suspect that the victim provoked or perpetuated the violence. - 4.
-The potential financial or child custody consequences of arrest. - 5.
-The physical or emotional state of either party. - 6.
-Use of drugs or alcohol by either party. - 7.
-Denial that the abuse occurred where evidence indicates otherwise. - A request by the victim not to arrest the suspect. - 9.
-Location of the incident (public/private). - Speculation that the complainant may not follow through with the prosecution. - 11.
-The racial, cultural, social, professional position or sexual orientation of the victim or suspect.
+Whether the suspect lives on the premises with the victim. - 2.
+Claims by the suspect that the victim provoked or perpetuated the violence. - 3.
+The potential financial or child custody consequences of arrest. - 4.
+The physical or emotional state of either party. - 5.
+Use of drugs or alcohol by either party. - 6.
+Denial that the abuse occurred where evidence indicates otherwise. - 7.
+A request by the victim not to arrest the suspect. - 8.
+Location of the incident (public/private). - 9.
+Speculation that the complainant may not follow through with the prosecution. - 10.
+Actual or perceived characteristics such as race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, economic status, age, cultural group, disability, or marital status of the victim or suspect. - 11.
+The social status, community status, or professional position of the victim or suspect.